Upperfoot/Fibonacci/readme.md

 Redis data is being persisted on the disk within `data/` directory, So the process can be resumed in case of a sudden of failure or restart.

+To keep it simple and easy to set-up, high availibity and master-slave setup has been skiped, in a real scenario, worker will write to master and the application will only access read slaves.

 ### Requirements